ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 `calculateFee` function above, the final `return 0` is dead code that exists only because the compiler cannot verify that the if-else chain covers all variants.
-If a future developer adds a fourth `PaymentType` and forgets to update `calculateFee`, the function silently returns zero — a potentially expensive mistake that will not be caught until it is too late.
+If a future developer adds a fourth `PaymentType` and forgets to update `calculateFee`, the function silently returns zero, a potentially expensive mistake that will not be caught until it is too late.

-Exhaustiveness checking transforms this category of bug into a compile-time error.
+Exhaustiveness checking transforms this category of bugs into a compile-time error.
 Consider the following incomplete match:

 ```js